Employment and Support Allowance - rates

-In most cases you will not get any money for the first three days of your claim.
+In most cases you will not get any money for the first seven days of your claim.
 These are called 'waiting days'.

 Depending on your circumstances you may be able to get more money if you get income-related Employment and Support Allowance.